Glidingdiplomat/Glidingdiplomat/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Full Stack Development at University Of Minesotta.
+- 🎓 &nbsp; Studying Full Stack Development at UofM.
-- 💼 &nbsp; Working as a Security Supervisor at a Investment Bank & Target Team Member.
+- 💼 &nbsp; Working as a Security Supervisor at a Investment Bank & Food & Beverage Expert.
 - 🌱 &nbsp; Learning more about coding and Tech related topics.
 - ✍️ &nbsp; Pursuing Graphic Design and gaming as hobbies and learning new things.